apache/doris/docs/en/sql-reference/sql-statements/Data Definition/ALTER TABLE.md

     3. Modify the partition named p1 in the table example_table to p2
         ALTER TABLE example_table RENAME PARTITION p1 p2;

+    [replace]
+    1. swap data between two tables
+        ALTER TABLE table1 REPLACE WITH TABLE table2;
+    2. replace the table1 with the table2, and delete the table2.
+        ALTER TABLE table1 REPLACE WITH TABLE table2 PROPERTIES('swap' = 'false');

     [index]
     1. create index on table1 column siteid using bitmap